-The NTP (Network Time Protocol) page allows you to configure various settings available for NTP on the node.
+The NTP (Network Time Protocol) page allows you to configure various settings available for NTP on the Gateway.

-The SNMP (Simple Network Management Protocol) page allows you to configure various settings available for SNMP on the node.
+The SNMP (Simple Network Management Protocol) page allows you to configure various settings available for SNMP on the Gateway.

-The Email page allows you to configure various settings available for Email alerts on the node.
+The Email page allows you to configure various settings available for Email alerts on the Gateway.